 Certain types of breast cancer need oestrogen to grow.
-This treatment works by reducing the supply of oestrogen to these cancer cells.
+Anastrozole works by reducing the supply of oestrogen to these cancer cells.

+You may notice some vaginal bleeding in the first few weeks of treatment.
+If the bleeding continues tell your doctor or nurse.
 Some people may experience hair thinning with this treatment.
 This is usually mild and rarely results in significant hair loss.

-You must not take any medications that contain oestrogen while you are having this treatment.
+You must not take any medications that contain oestrogen while you are having treatment with anastrozole.
 This includes some oral contraceptives, hormone replacement therapy (HRT) and oestrogen creams.
-Ask your doctor or pharmacist for more information.
+Ask your doctor or pharmacist for more